saltudelft/type4py/README.md

 ## 6. Evaluating
 ```
-$ type4py eval --o $OUTPUT_DIR --c --tp 10
+$ type4py eval --o $OUTPUT_DIR --t c --tp 10
 ```

 Description:
 - `$OUTPUT_DIR`: The path that was used in the first step to store processed projects.
-- `--c`: Evaluates the complete model.
-Use `type4py eval -h` to see other configurations.
+- `--t`: Evaluates the model considering different prediction tasks.
+E.g., `--t c` considers all predictions tasks, i.e., parameters, return, and variables.
+[Default: c]
 - `--tp 10`: Considers Top-10 predictions for evaluation.
 For this argument, You can choose a positive integer between 1 and 10.
-[Optional]
+[Default: 10]

+Use `type4py eval -h` to see other options.

 # Converting Type4Py to ONNX
 To convert the pre-trained Type4Py model to the [ONNX](https://onnxruntime.ai/) format, use the following command: